RFK Jr. endorses Trump and suspends presidential campaign

 "RFK Jr. was recruited by MAGA, funded by MAGA, and parroted MAGA talking points.
 No one should be shocked if he formalizes his relationship in an attempt to maintain relevance," said Mary Beth Cahill, a DNC senior adviser.

-In one of the more surprising revelations during his campaign, RFK Jr. also admitted that he had put a dead bear cub in New York City's Central Park nearly 10 years ago.
+In one of the more surprising revelations during his campaign, Kennedy also admitted that he had put a dead bear cub in New York City's Central Park nearly 10 years ago.

 No poll has shown Kennedy with enough support to defeat either Trump and Harris nationally or in any state, but polls during his campaign suggested he might attract enough support to make a difference in some of the battleground states where the margins of victory were thin in 2020 and 2016.

-In recent years, Kennedy has promoted anti-vaccine conspiracy theories and was shunned by several members of his family who earlier this year endorsed President Biden.
+In recent years, Kennedy has promoted anti-vaccine conspiracy theories and was shunned by several members of his family who earlier this year endorsed Mr. Biden.